build-your-own-internet/byoi/chapters/001-getting-started/README.md

 ### Interlude: how to read tcpdump and ping output

-From `CONTAINER_2`, we see some ping output like this:
+From `boudi`, we see some ping output like this:

 ```bash
 64 bytes from 10.1.1.3: icmp_seq=3 ttl=64 time=0.240 ms